Helène Aylon: The G-d Project

 After the death of Aylon's husband in 1961, she began to develop an idea of reformed Judaism which rejected the patriarchal notions in the Five Books of Moses.
 In the 1990s, Aylon began work on The G-d Project, a nine-part project that spanned two decades.
 The first work in the project, The Liberation of G-d, contains the five books of Moses, in English and Hebrew, which sit on velvet-covered stands.
 Each page is covered in translucent parchment.
 The sound of turning parchment pages was recorded and played in a loop while the work was on exhibition.
 Aylon placed the 54 sections of the Torah on glass shelves along a wall, adjacent to the five books of Moses, and used a pink highlighter to mark phrases that, according to her, convey patriarchal attitudes.
 She also targeted words or phrases that conveyed a sense of vengeance, deception, cruelty, and misogyny that had been falsely attributed to God.
 The work was first exhibited in Too Jewish?
 Challenging Traditional Identities at the Armand Hammer Museum of Art in March 1996.
 During the exhibition, Aylon formally invited area rabbis to visit and discuss her work.

-In 1997, she completed The Women's Section, the second work in The G-d Project, which is dedicated to women whose estranged husbands do not grant them a Jewish religious divorce called a Get, making it impossible for them to remarry.
+In 1997, she completed The Women's Section, the second work in The G-d Project, which is dedicated to women with the marital status of agunah: whose estranged husbands do not grant them a Jewish religious divorce called a Get, making it impossible for them to remarry.
 Included are texts from the Torah that speak of women's "impurity" and "virginity."

 In 1998, Aylon created the third work in the series, My Notebooks, which consists of 54 blank 8.5 × 11″ notebooks that form a group of columns.
 The closed notebooks, with their dark covers, form black columns; the open notebooks form white columns.
 A transparency of Aylon's photographs from a Jewish girls' school is projected across the notebooks.
 The work is "Dedicated to Mrs. Rashi and to Mrs. Maimonides, for surely they have something to say" and was intended to be a statement on women's lack of scholarship and participation in education."
 It also alludes to the female teachers of Aylon's all-female school, who could only teach commentary from male rabbis.

 In 1999, Aylon created Epilogue: Alone With My Mother, the fourth work in the series.
 This work features a seven-foot-wide alcove with a pew, facing a stand with two open Bibles fixed in a way that stops them from closing.
 In the Bibles the blessings and curses of the last chapters of Deuteronomy are highlighted.
 There is also a taped conversation between Aylon and her mother to accompany the installation, and the installation is dedicated to Aylon's mother.